ctphoenix/Python-Course-Material/chapter7.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:98d1b86767
 ## Exercise 4

-In this case study, we will continue taking a look at patterns of bird flights over time.
+In this case study, we will continue taking a look at patterns of flight for each of the three birds in our dataset.
+We will group the flight patterns by bird and date, and plot the mean altitude for these groupings.

+Great!
+Now find the average speed for each bird and day.

 *** =instructions
--  Great!
-Now find the average speed for each bird and day.
-Store these are three `pandas` Series objects – one for each bird.
+-  Store these are three `pandas` Series objects – one for each bird.
 -  Use the plotting code provided to plot the average speeds for each bird.

 *** =hint